ava-labs/awm-relayer/relayer/README.md

 ### API Requirements

-- AWM Relayer requires access to Avalanche API nodes for the P-Chain as well as any connected Subnets.
+- ICM Relayer requires access to Avalanche API nodes for the P-Chain as well as any connected Subnets.
 The API nodes must have the following methods enabled:
   - Each Subnet API node must have enabled:
     - eth API (RPC and WS)
   - The P-Chain API node must have enabled: